 Classical economic theory suggests firms will seek to maximise profits.
 The benefits of maximising profit include:

-- For firms listed on the stockmarket, high levels of profit will make the firm less susceptible to takeoevers.
-If profit is low, sharedholders may be dissappointed in the low level of dividends and willing to sell to a takeover bid.
+- For firms listed on the stock market, high levels of profit will make the firm less susceptible to takeovers.
+If profit is low, shareholders may be disappointed in the low level of dividends and willing to sell to a takeover bid.
 You could argue this incentive to be profitable is good for consumers because the firm has incentives to be efficient and cut costs, which can lead to lower prices for consumers.
 However, you could argue, that the pursuit of short-term profit has drawbacks because the firm may not invest sufficiently in the long-term development of products and services.
-For example, train operating companies listed on stock market may go for short-term profit, and ignore long-term investment for industry.
+For example, train operating companies listed on the stock market may go for short-term profit, and ignore long-term investment for the industry.